mab253/cpp_spring23/README.md

 - Take your _time_, and make sure you _give yourself time_ to do your reading/assignments ... we are going to cover a lot in this course, but the goal is not to rush through it.
 If the solution to a problem does not instantly reveal itself to you, _this is OK, this is great, this is part of the process!_ Programming involves a lot of sitting with challenges, breaking down complexities, trying and failing and trying again, and [devising sideways solutions that weren't obvious right away](https://xkcd.com/264/).
 Learning this rhythm is a big part of learning how to code.

 - Also, it is crucial that we build a space where everyone can stay curious and take their time.
 This class will be an inclusive and harassment-free space for everyone, with no tolerations of discimination based on gender, race, sexual orientation, religion, disability, or appearance.
-Please feel free to let me know privately if you require an academic accommodation.
+Please let me know privately if you require an academic accommodation.

 ## evaluation:
 Grading breakdown: